khanhdat111/Unet-Focus-CBAM-for-Polyp-Segmentation/README.md

 ![Model Architecture](Images/fig9.png)

 ## Results
-The model's effectiveness can be quantified through its performance on various datasets.
-For example, the following metrics can be observed:
+The model's effectiveness can be quantified through its performance on various datasets
 ![Results](Images/fig2.png)

 ## Visualization with Grad-CAM